Yoo Young-chul: Trial and penalty

 Police admitted they had little physical evidence linking Yoo to the murders.
 Yoo first appeared in court on 6 September 2004, refusing to defend himself, declaring his intention to boycott the remainder of the trial and apologizing to the victims.
 Yoo boasted that he had no intention of stopping.
 When forced to return two weeks later, he lunged at the three presiding judges and recanted his confession for the February 2004 Imun-dong murder.
 He refused to appear at the next court session on 4 October 2004 after attempting suicide the night before.
 Yoo again disrupted a hearing three weeks later when he tried to attack a spectator who cursed at him, which ended with Yoo signing a statement pledging not to cause further commotion.

 Prosecutors requested the death penalty, for which Yoo thanked them, and Yoo was sentenced to death on 13 December 2004 for 20 counts of murder (the count of murder for the woman in Imun-dong in February 2004 was thrown out).
 Prosecutors appealed the 21st murder count that the lower court had thrown out, but the lower court's decision was upheld on 8 June 2005 by the Supreme Court.

 His case shocked the public and fueled a debate over capital punishment in South Korea.
 Although the death penalty is still permissible under law, it has not been employed since 1997.
 Support for capital punishment was so small prior to Yoo's arrest that it was on the verge of being outlawed, but it has grown since.

 The Seoul Central District Court said, "Murders of as many as 20 people are unprecedented in the nation and constitute very serious crimes.
 The death penalty is inevitable for you in light of the enormous pains inflicted on the families concerned and on society."

 Yoo is detained at the Seoul Detention Center.
 In the early days of his sentence at Seoul Detention Center, Yoo was not required to perform hard work, when food came in he ate the biggest and tastiest part, he knocked on the doors at 10 or 11 at night to harass the guards and made them boil water for his coffee, and acted recklessly.
 For this reason, he was beaten up by a group of gangsters.
 In November 2014, it was confirmed that he had been smuggling in Japanese comics, adult picture books, and erotic novels by bribing prison guards.
 He was transferred to the strict-surveillance Daegu Correctional Institution.
 In 2023, he was transferred back to Seoul Detention Center.

-Professor Kwon Il-yong, a profiler, revealed that when he interviewed Yoo, he mentioned Richard Chase and said, "Chase is mentally ill, but I am not."
-In the TV series 'Through the Darkness', there was a scene where they studied Richard Chase.
+Professor Kwon Il-yong, a profiler, revealed that when he interviewed him, Yoo had mentioned Richard Chase and said, "Chase is mentally ill, but I am not."